© February 17, 2018 | Schulter Etyang

 Why wasn’t I joyful?

 I had bought into the idea that I was here on earth on a mission.
-I was here to serve, fulfill my purpose and reach my destiny.
+I was here to serve, fulfil my purpose and reach my destiny.
 My study was full of books that taught how to unlock potential and live your dreams.

 My understanding of God was this – a demanding and narcissistic being who demanded from me all that I am and have.
 I had to live for and please him at all times.
 In my mind, I thought, you have to grit your teeth and clench your fist as you pursue God’s purpose and destiny.
 I was too serious, man.
 Too serious.
 However, my life was staved off of joy – real and intense delight.